Frequently Asked Questions

 No. Several of the MEL programs will consider applicants who do not have an engineering degree.
 Check the program you are interested in for its specific eligibility requirements.

 If you do not meet the academic requirements, you may be granted admission to the MEL or MHLP if you:

 - have had other significant formal training, relevant professional experience, or

 - possess demonstrable knowledge or expertise that would prepare you for successful study in the graduate program.

 If you completed your undergraduate degree at an institution where English was not the primary language of instruction, you must submit an English-language proficiency test no matter how long you have worked or lived in Canada, the US or another country where English is the dominant language.

 No, you do not have to submit a GRE (Graduate Record Examinations) test score for the MEL or MHLP.

 We encourage you to choose three referees who know your recent accomplishments in a professional, academic, or volunteer capacity.
 Referees should be people who know you well and can speak to your ability to succeed in your planned program of study, such as recent employers, managers, previous professors, etc…

-The online application system asks you to provide an email address for each of your three references.
-Once you pay your application fee and submit your application, your references will be emailed and ask them to complete an online reference form.
+The online application system asks you to provide an email address for each of your three referees.
+Once you pay your application fee and submit your application, your referees will be emailed instructions and asked to complete an online reference form.
 They also have the option to upload a reference letter.
-Free web-based email providers, such as Gmail and Hotmail, cannot access the online form and can only submit their reference via mail.
-We strongly recommend that where possible pick referees that have a business or institution email address.
+Free web-based email providers, such as Gmail and Hotmail, cannot access the online form and can only submit their reference via postal mail.
+We strongly recommend that, where possible, applicants pick referees that have a business or institution email addresses.